 Right to rent

-From the 1 February 2016, all landlords must carry out right to rent checks on all tenants and retain copies of certain documents evidencing their immigration status.
+Since 1 February 2016, all landlords are obliged to carry out right to rent checks on all tenants and retain copies of certain documents evidencing their immigration status.
 Landlords and agencies are required by law to carry out these checks.
 For further details of landlords legal obligations please visit our information for landlords page.

 For most students, you will need to show your passport and provide a photocopy for your landlord to keep.
 If you don’t have a passport, please see the full list of accepted documents.
 Under no circumstances should you allow the landlord or letting agent to retain an original copy.